-With all the floor covering options available today, carpet remains the best choice for a baby’s room for a couple of reasons.
+With all the nursery floor covering options available today, carpet remains the best choice for a baby’s room for a couple of reasons.
 Firstly – and obviously – carpet is soft.
-When the baby begins crawling around on the floor, you want something soft to protect little knees, and as the baby grows into toddler, carpet provides a nice cushion to break the inevitable falls.
+When the baby begins crawling around on the floor, you want something soft to protect little knees, and as the baby grows into a toddler, carpet provides a nice cushion to break the inevitable falls.
 Secondly, carpet is one of the best floor covering materials for indoor air quality, despite many rumors to the contrary.

 Numerous studies have repeatedly shown that carpet prevents dust and other allergens from becoming airborne, where they are easily inhaled.
 So carpet can help baby (and you) to breathe easier.